AdeelDilmir/GitAndGitHubAssigment/README.md

 # GitAndGitHubAssigment
-Please kindly change  the index file ok i will do it no
+Please kindly change  the index file ok i will do it now.